Generic Alternatives for Popular Pet Medications

 Not for any living being

 Chris Tufnell, the senior vice-president of RCVS, said that dogs treated with homeopathic medicines die from preventable conditions like parvovirus.
 The condition of the pet is extremely painful and it can be wholly preventable.
 The RCVS has advised that homeopathic treatments if done, should be carried out alongside standard veterinary treatment procedures and not replace the latter.
 This must be done to protect animals.
 Such treatments must be regarded as complementary practices and not as an alternative to the treatments for which there is a certain recognized evidence base.
 The treatments are based on sound scientific principles.As per the RVCS, it is important to protect animals' welfare as veterinarians have a commitment to their profession.
-The public should observe and understand that any kind of treatment which have no scientific base must not impede treatments which are effective and observable by science.
+The public should observe and understand that any kind of treatment which have no scientific base must not impede treatments that are effective and observable by science.

 Was this article helpful?